 Are symbols and non-symbolic representations accessed automatically or does access require the involvement of WM components?

-We hypothesised that processing of Arabic digits will require the involvement of the phonological loop.
+We hypothesised that the processing of Arabic digits will require the involvement of the phonological loop.

 We hypothesised processing of non-symbolic quantities will require the involvement of the VSSP